ant-design/ant-design/components/layout/demo/fixed-sider.md

 ## en-US

-In dealing with long content, a fixed sider can provide a better user experience.
+When dealing with long content, a fixed sider can provide a better user experience.

 ````jsx
 import { Layout, Menu, Icon } from 'antd';